ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

   @config 'sass', new Task()
 ```

 Now we can access targets as `sass:myTarget1`,  `sass:myTarget2`.
-We can use it, let’s say, for i18n purposes, by dynamically generating targets based on locales, with appropriate configurations for each locale.
+We can use it, let's say, for i18n purposes, by dynamically generating targets based on locales, with appropriate configurations for each locale.
 Don't go too crazy with it, though.
 Do not overengineer your config.

-Or another example — you can create completely new tasks right inside imported files:
+Or another example — we can create completely new tasks right inside imported files:

 ``` coffee
 module.exports = ->